IntelLabs/ParallelAccelerator.jl/README.md

 Julia-to-C translation will take place.

-### Array Operations
+### Map and Reduce

-Array operations that work uniformly on each elements and produce an output array of equal size are called `point-wise` operations (and for binary operations in Julia, they usually come with a `.` as a prefix to the operator).
-They are translated into an internal *map* operation by ParallelAccelerator.
-The following are recognized by `@acc` as *map* operation:
+Array operations that work uniformly on each element of input arrays and produce an output array of equal size are called `point-wise` operations (and for binary operations in Julia, they usually come with a `.` prefix in the operator name).
+They are translated internally into *map* operations by ParallelAccelerator.
+The following are recognized by `@acc` as *map*
+operations:

 * Unary functions:
 ```